 Zip Code

-Thank you so much for informing me about the vacancy at XYZ company.
-It would be an honor to work for your company.
-I am applying for the position of administrative assistant.
-It would be great to have your reference for the said position.
+Thank you for informing me about the vacancy at XYZ Company.
+I am eager to apply for the position of Administrative Assistant and would greatly value your endorsement for this role.

-I am sending my resume for your reference.
-Feel free to contact me for any further information.
+Enclosed is my resume for your consideration.
+Please do not hesitate to contact me should you need any further information.

 Regards,